Inspire Ob/Gyn, LLC

 The doctors explore all treatment options with you before recommending a hysterectomy.
 They ensure you’re educated on what to expect with the procedure and how it affects your life going forward.

-Whenever possible, Dr. Killingsworth and Dr. Middleton recommend minimally invasive surgical techniques to remove your uterus.
+Whenever possible, Dr. Killingsworth, Dr. Middleton, and Dr. Troxler recommend minimally invasive surgical techniques to remove your uterus.
 Laparoscopic techniques result in less pain during recovery, reduced scarring, faster healing, and reduced blood loss.
 A minimally invasive strategy means as few incisions as possible and a shorter hospital stay.

 Depending on your particular case, the doctors may recommend an abdominal or vaginal approach to perform the procedure.